 THE MODRIJAN HOMESTEAD

 This additional attraction consists of the Lower Mill, a residential building and a sawmill and is part of the Postojna Cave Park.
-The inside of the mill with a long-standing tradition is where millers’ work and their history are presented.

 Where to stay